libdynd/dynd-python/BUILD_INSTALL.md

 1. Run CMake-gui.

-2. For the 'source code' folder, choose the dynamicndarray folder which is the root of the project.
+2. For the 'source code' folder, choose the blaze folder which is the root of the project.

 3. For the 'build the binaries' folder, create a 'build' subdirectory so that your build is isolated from the